A two-year, 42-credit hour Master of Public Health degree program.

 Program Components

-The program includes an MPH practicum (180-200 clock hours) that aligns with the student’s chosen area of emphasis to include an active application of evidence-based, public health decision-making.
-Each student will also complete an MPH capstone experience to demonstrate mastery of knowledge and practice.
+The program includes an Applied Practice Experience (APEx) for 120 clock hours that aligns with the student’s chosen area of interest to include an active application of their gained knowledge throughout the curriculum.
+Each student will also complete a capstone project to demonstrate mastery of the content learned throughout the program from both the coursework and APEx.

-Full-time students are expected to complete the 42-credit hour program over a two-year period.
-Part-time students are expected to complete the program in no more than six years.
+Full-time students are expected to complete the 42-credit hour program over a 21-month period.

 Program Approval